zealot128/stefanwienert.net/source/cv/index.md

 footer: true
 ---

-I am a web developer, living in Dresden, Germany and working as the lead developer at pludoni GmbH.
+I am a Web developer, currently living in Dresden, Germany and working as the lead developer at pludoni GmbH.
 With my [team][], I plan, create and maintain several web-applications for our company.

 [team]: http://www.pludoni.de/team

 ## Skills